drupal-tome/netlify-template/README.md

 And choose a different install profile from there.

+You may have to edit `netlify.toml` to remove the `simple-sitemap-generate` and `LUNR_DRUSH` lines, as your new install profile may not use these modules.

 # Further help

 After logging in, click "Help" in the toolbar.
 Bookish has extensive